-Same-day Surgery Unit
+Same-Day Surgery Unit

-You will have a private room and bathroom.
-You will be asked to change into a gown and slippers from the hospital.
+Once you are assigned a room, you will be asked to change into a gown and slippers from the hospital.
 A nurse will get you ready for surgery, including finishing your preoperative skin washes, and an IV will be started in a vein in your arm or hand.